Voya100/ReactNativeChess/README.md

 At the moment only Android version of the app exists.
 The app code should in theory also work with iOS (possibly after small fixes/additions), but I lack the equipment to build, test or release iOS apps.
 This is unlikely to change in the near future.
 The [browser version](https://www.voyacode.com/projects/chess), however, scales to mobile devices, so you can use that to try the game on iOS, if you so desire.

+# How to run

+To run the app, you need to have ANDROID_HOME environment variable set to Android SDK location.
+Android SDK is installed along with Android studio.
+Some instructions on this can be found from [React Native documentation](https://reactnative.dev/docs/environment-setup), although all steps may not fully apply with this version of React Native being quite old at the time of writing this (2021).

+You will also need to install node dependencies with `npm install`.
+Latest tested node version is 12.7.0.

+Connect an Android device with USB, enable developer settings and configure it to allow USB debug mode.
+If done correctly, Android should prompt for permissions on the first time.

+Launch the app in developer mode with `npm run dev`.
+It will run the build and launch it on the phone.
+The app dependencies are quite old, so it may warn that the app might not work properly on newer devices.

 # Feedback